Mfigueira/trillo/README.md

 ## What is this?

-This project is a booking app made with CSS Flexbox and SASS.
+This project is a booking Frontend App made with CSS Flexbox and SASS.

 Built based on the Advanced CSS course by Jonas Schmedtmann.